Enjoy the full list of my Resources I have found or simply click the link to one of the following options:

 GATEWAY – The Free Tabletop Roleplaying Game

-My own personalized Roleplaying Game system that can used for any setting whether it be High Fantasy, Cyberpunk, Space Opera, etc. Very simple rules based from D&D5e, and can be used as an intro for new players who may have never played a Tabletop Roleplaying game in their lifetime.
+My own personalized Roleplaying Game system that can used for any setting whether it be High Fantasy, Cyberpunk, Space Opera, etc. Very simple rules based from D&D5e, and it can be used as an intro for new players who may have never played a Tabletop Roleplaying game in their life.
 The rules for new players can even be expanded as you go along to bridge into a standard d20 system.
 It is also great for veteran Game Masters to be able to run really fun One Shots.
 Its all up to you and of course its FREE!

 Risus: The Anything RPG – It is a complete (very compact) pen-and-paper role-playing game!
 For some, Risus is a handy “emergency” RPG for spur-of-the-moment one-shots and rapid character creation.
 For others, it’s a reliable campaign system supporting years of play.
 Either way its free and definitely good at grabbing new players into the world of Table-topping.